rust-lang/book/2018-edition/src/ch10-02-traits.md

 #### Specify multiple traits with `+`

-If `notify` needed to display formatting on `item`, as well as use the `summarize` method, it would need to specify two different traits: `Display` and `Summary`.
+If `notify` needed to display formatting on `item`, as well as use the `summarize` method, then `item` would need to implement two different traits at the same time:
-This could be done using the `+` syntax:
+`Display` and `Summary`.
+This can be done using the `+` syntax:

 ```rust,ignore
 pub fn notify(item: impl Summary + Display) {
 ```

-This syntax is also valid with trait bounds:
+This syntax is also valid with trait bounds on generic types:

 ```rust,ignore
 pub fn notify<T: Summary + Display>(item: T) {